-One of the most common causes for plumbing problems is improper use of drains.
-Sinks and toilets alike should never used like trash cans.
-Your plumbingsystem is designed to removed waste water, not things like: hair, paper (other than toilet paper), diapers, wipes, feminine products, glass, plastic, large food particles, bones, grease, fibrous food particles, or chemicals.
+One of the most common causes of plumbing problems is improper use of drains.
+Sinks and toilets alike should never be used like trash cans.
+Your plumbing system is designed to remove wastewater, not things like: hair, paper (other than toilet paper), diapers, wipes, feminine products, glass, plastic, large food particles, bones, grease, fibrous food particles, or chemicals.
 All of these things can wreak havoc on your plumbing by forming obstructions that cause major clogs or cause damage to your pipes.
 If you have to question it, it should probably not go down the drain.
 Always watch what goes down the drain this also includes what you flush and install screens to prevent unwanted things from escaping down the drain.

 Hard water is the result of the minerals that exist in the water.
 Hard water can wreak havoc on your plumbing by causing mineral buildup on your pipes, plumbing fixtures, and appliances.
 Over time too much buildup will lead to corrosion which can cause leaks and malfunction.
 All of which leads to costly repairs and replacement.
 To reduce the effects of hard water, a water softener should be installed.
 This will help extend the lifespan of your plumbing fixtures and water using appliances.